Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Application to the Framingham Teaching Dataset

-The single and multiple imputation analyses (with $B = 10$ imputations) assuming a log-normal imputation model are compared to four other existing approaches: (i) the naive analysis, which uses $TIME$ for uncensored patients and $FOLLOWUP$ for censored ones, (ii) the complete case analysis, which uses $TIME$ for uncensored patients and deletes censored ones, (iii) single semiparametric CMI, and (iv) multiple semiparametric CMI with $B = 10$.
+The single and multiple (with $B = 10$ imputations) parametric CMI analyses assuming a log-normal imputation model were compared to four other approaches: (i) the naive analysis, which uses $TIME$ for uncensored patients and $FOLLOWUP$ for censored ones, (ii) the complete case analysis, which uses $TIME$ for uncensored patients and deletes censored ones, (iii) single semiparametric CMI, and (iv) multiple semiparametric CMI (with $B = 10$).
 The naive analysis is always expected to be invalid, since it ignores censoring.
-The complete case analysis can yield consistent, albeit inefficient, estimates when the censoring is independent of the outcome \citep{AshnerGarcia2023}.
-However, $TIME$ to hypertension diagnosis is likely correlated with $SBP_1$, so the complete case is expected to be biased here, as well.
-The single and multiple CMI approaches made an alternative assumption that $TIME$ to hypertension diagnosis is conditionally independent of time to censoring (given $SBP_0$, $FEMALE$, $AGE$, and $BMI$), which seems more reasonable here.
+The complete case analysis can yield consistent, albeit inefficient, estimates when the censoring is independent of the outcome \cite{AshnerGarcia2023}.
+However, $TIME$ to hypertension diagnosis is likely correlated with $SBP_1$, so the complete case is expected to be biased here.
+The CMI approaches alternatively assumed that $TIME$ was conditionally independent of $FOLLOWUP$ (given covariates), which seemed more reasonable here.

-The coefficient estimates and 95\% confidence intervals for \eqref{eq:mod_framingham} from each of the six analyses can be found in Figure~\ref{figure:forest}.
-We begin by noting a few findings on which all estimated models were in agreement.
-First, all methods yielded coefficient estimates with the same sign.
-Second, after controlling for all other covariates, there were not residual associations between (i) $FEMALE$ (sex) or (ii) $BMI$ at first visit and the outcome of SBP at hypertension diagnosis (or last hypertension-free visit), $SBP_1$.
-Third, there \emph{were} residual associations between (i) $TIME$ to hypertension diagnosis and (ii) $AGE$ at first visit with $SBP_1$.
-The magnitude of the association for the conditional association with $AGE$ was similar for all analyses ($0.15 \leq \hat{\beta}_4 \leq 0.19$).
+We begin by noting findings on which all six estimated models were in agreement.
+All coefficient estimates shared the same sign (Figure~\ref{figure:forest}).
+After controlling for all other covariates, there were not residual associations between being $FEMALE$ or $BMI$ at first visit and the outcome, $SBP_1$, but there \emph{were} residual associations between $SBP_1$ and $TIME$ to hypertension diagnosis and $AGE$ at first visit.